Get ready for a show! Watch them grow!

 Bringing Your Amaryllis into Bloom– Put the pot in a bright WARM spot.
 Amaryllis are happiest in 70-80 temperatures.
 If your home is cool, set the pot on top of a warm appliance or near a sunny window.

-VERY IMPORTANT: Water ONLY when the top inch of the soil is dry.
+VERY IMPORTANT: After initial watering, water ONLY when the top inch of the soil is dry.
 Watering too often- especially until stem is 3-4″ tall- can cause the bulb to rot.
 It can take a few week before the bulb begins to grow.
 Don’t worry!
 Be patient, keep it warm and please don’t over water!

 Once a stem emerges, give your Amaryllis lots of bright light or sunshine.
 Turn the pot daily if the tall stalk begins to lean toward the light.
 Once it begins to bloom, move the pot out of direct sun, which makes the flowers last longer.
 As each bloom fades, snip it off close to the stalk to encourage more blooms and even more stems!